sonata-nfv/tng-industrial-pilot/vnfs/cc-cloudconnector-docker/containers/cdu_database/README.md

-This folder contains the code/Dockerfile in case of Docker-based VNFs.
+This CDU runs the Prometheus time series database.